 “Deniz was not just one of my best students, he was my best student – now I am his student...”

-In addition to his career as a pianist, composer and piano teacher, Deniz Türkmen is also a successful computer scientist, cryptocurrency expert, trader, marathon runner and passionate cook.
-Deniz Türkmen also writes articles in the fields of technology, investing, sports and nutrition for The CosmoPolite Times in the US.
+In addition to his career as a pianist, composer and piano teacher, Deniz Türkmen is also a successful computer scientist, cryptocurrency expert and passionate cook.
+Deniz Türkmen also writes articles in the fields of technology, investing, sports and nutrition for The CosmoPolite Times in Los Angeles.
 He is often called "Einstein of the Piano" among his fans.